Sitaoooo/DPad/README.md

       (b) Standard dLLMs attend to all suffix tokens, incurring high computational costs. <br>
       (c) DPad restricts attention to a small, nearby set of suffix tokens, eliminating redundant computation while preserving fidelity.</small>
 </p>
+## ✨ Key Features & Modifications

+This repository is built upon the `fast-dLLM` codebase and incorporates the following key features and modifications to implement the DPad methodology:

+* **Simplified Command-Line Interface**: To simplify experiments, the original complex commands have been wrapped into a user-friendly `run.py` script.
+You can now run evaluations and generation with simple, intuitive arguments.

+* **Dynamic Suffix Sampling (DPad Core)**: The core of DPad is implemented in `sampler.py`.
+This module applies distance-decay dropout within the sliding window *before* the decoding process of each block, efficiently pruning redundant suffix tokens.
+The according changes were also made in `llada/generate.py` and `dream/model/generation_utils_block.py`.
+* **Expanded Model Support**: We have extended support to include the full semi-autoregressive mode for the `Dream-Base` model, enabling comprehensive evaluation across different dLLM architectures.

+* **Adaptive Positional Embeddings (RoPE)**: We have modified the RoPE implementation to correctly handle the non-contiguous token sequences that result from our suffix dropout.
+This ensures each token retains its original positional information, maintaining the integrity of the model's spatial awareness.

 ## 📊 Performance Highlights